 The Bachelor of Arts in Social Work allows students to prepare for a profession making a difference in the lives of people and their communities.
 Offered by Salisbury University (SU) and administered by UMGC Europe, the Bachelor of Arts in Social Work (BASW) helps prepare you for entry-level generalist social work practice and advanced graduate education.
-The BASW is a professional degree accredited by the Council on Social Work Education, which is essential for your licensure after graduation.
+The BASW is a professional degree accredited by the Council on Social Work Education.

-In a combination of hands-on practice in the community and theoretical study in the classroom, you will learn how to work with individuals, families, groups, organizations, and communities.
+In a combination of hands-on practice in the community and study in the classroom, you will learn how to work with individuals, families, groups, organizations, and communities.
 The goal of this comprehensive program is to provide you with the knowledge, skills, and values necessary for private and public sector entry-level social work practice.